muralitheda/sql-basics/README.md

 # DQL Queries

+These queries demonstrate **different SQL operations** including joins, subqueries, ranking, analytical queries, and views.

+---

 ### 1. Self Join

+**Description:** Find employees and their managers within the same table.
+**Purpose:** To show hierarchical relationships in the `employees` table.

 ```sql
 SELECT e1.last_name || ' works for ' || e2.last_name "employees and Their Managers",